gharams19/PopMatch/README.md

 # Milestone 1 Documentation

 ### Pop Match
 A video chatting app that allows users to have 1 on 1 meetings with new people and like minded thinkers.
-A way to create soical bonds or networks for Universites students.
+A way to create soical bonds or networks for university students.

 ### Designs for all screens to be used
 [Figma Wireframe](https://www.figma.com/file/C1nZuKT19fLt7fyb8CQKS2/The-Big-Bang-Theory?node-id=0%3A1)